Charles Birger

-Charles "Charlie" Birger (born Shachna Itzak Birger, February 5, 1881 – April 19, 1928) was an American bootlegger during the Prohibition period in southern Illinois.
+Charles "Charlie" Birger (born Shachnai Itzak Birger, February 5, 1881 – April 19, 1928) was an American bootlegger during the Prohibition period in southern Illinois.

 Early life

 Charles Birger was born to a Jewish family in the Russian Empire, and emigrated to the United States as a child with his parents.
 Birger and his family settled in St. Louis, where, aged eight, Charlie got a job as a news boy at the St. Louis Post-Dispatch newspaper.
 Later, Birger moved to the O'Fallon, Missouri, area, where he started work in a pool room.

 On July 5, 1901, Birger enlisted in the United States Army and was assigned to Company G of the newly formed 13th Cavalry Regiment, then stationed in South Dakota.
 Birger was described as a good soldier and was honorably discharged on July 4, 1904, at Fort Meade, South Dakota.
 When he left the army, he became a cowboy.
-However, he eventually returned to Illinois, where he met his wife, Edna, and became a miner in the quickly expanding coal mining community of Harrisburg, later to become a keeper at one of the local saloons.
+However, he eventually returned to Illinois, where he met his first wife, Edna, to whom a daughter was born.

+Birger went on to marry multiple times, being married to Beatrice Bainbridge of Harrisburg Illinois in 1921.
+Later became a miner in the quickly expanding coal mining community of Harrisburg, later to become a keeper at one of the local saloons.